tyconsulting/blog.tyang.github.io/_posts/2019-03-08-extracting-high-resolution-icons-from-the-azure-portal.md

 <a href="https://blog.tyang.org/wp-content/uploads/2019/03/image-3.png"><img width="1002" height="308" title="image" style="display: inline; background-image: none;" alt="image" src="https://blog.tyang.org/wp-content/uploads/2019/03/image_thumb-3.png" border="0"></a>

 <ol>
-    <li>On the Chrome browser window, click on each of the drawing sub-element under &lt;g&gt; (in this case, the &lt;circle&gt; and &lt;path&gt; elements), go to “Computed” tab and copy the value in the “fill” property.
+    <li>On the Chrome browser window, click on each of the drawing sub-element under &lt;g&gt; (in this case, the &lt;circle&gt; and &lt;path&gt; elements), go to "Computed" tab and copy the value in the "fill" property.
 The value can be either the HTML hex colour code (such as <strong>#FF0000</strong>), or the rgb colour code (such as <strong>rgb(255,0,0)</strong>).</li>
 </ol>

 <a href="https://blog.tyang.org/wp-content/uploads/2019/03/image-4.png"><img width="778" height="533" title="image" style="display: inline; background-image: none;" alt="image" src="https://blog.tyang.org/wp-content/uploads/2019/03/image_thumb-4.png" border="0"></a>

 <ol>
-    <li>If the drawing sub-element has a “class” attribute, remove it, and add / update the “fill” attribute with the value you copied from the preview step.</li>
+    <li>If the drawing sub-element has a "class" attribute, remove it, and add / update the "fill" attribute with the value you copied from the preview step.</li>
     <li>In the top level &lt;svg&gt; element, remove all attributes except for the viewBox, and add <strong>xmlns=</strong><a href="http://www.w3.org/2000/svg"><strong>http://www.w3.org/2000/svg</strong></a>, then save the file with .svg as file extension</li>
 </ol>